tadfamilyfunevent/tadfamilyfunevent.github.io/_posts/2017-07-01-TAD-Family-Fund-Day-Event.markdown

 Teams members are selected already, if you don't know your team please contact us.

 # Games
+ Point for each game and performances,

+  - Winners:          +10 points
+  - Runner Ups:       +5 points
+  - Participant:      +2 points
+  - No Participation: -10 points

 #### Tug of War
 ![Tug of War](https://photos.travelblog.org/Photos/28984/129630/f/900611-tug-of-war-the-indian-side-0.jpg){:class="img-responsive"}